rafamayo/Workshop-UPNA-2024/simple_web_app/README.md

 + Flask needs to be installed on the system: `pip install Flask`
 + To interact with the FHIR server we will use the `fhirclient` python client.
 The correspondig package needs to be installed: `pip install fhirclient`

+## Cloning the repository

++ Clone the repository using `git clone https://github.com/rafamayo/Workshop-UPNA-2024.git`
++ Create and activate the virtual environment in the folder `Workshop-UPNA-2024`
++ Download and install all required packages using `pip install -r requirements.txt`

 **References**